Our Story

 Flash forward to June 2021: New York City’s Pride weekend.

-It’s 1 AM and Katie and Chelsea are on the dancefloor of Cubbyhole, the infamous West Village lesbian bar, after a long day of celebration.
-Unable to contain the words any longer – and emboldened by a little tequila – Chelsea shouted over the music, “I have to tell you something.
+It’s 1 AM and Katie and Chelsea are on the packed dancefloor of Cubbyhole, the infamous West Village lesbian bar, after a long day of celebration.
+Unable to contain the words any longer (and emboldened by a little tequila) Chelsea shouted over the music, “I have to tell you something.
 You don’t have to say anything back to me, but I can’t keep it in any longer…I love you!”
 They were just the words that Katie was waiting to hear.

 Over the next two years, they shared many adventures large and small: Moving in together, long days at the beach, family camping trips, snowy nights cuddled on the couch, and plenty of unforgettable parties with friends.